kpostreich/WAS-Automation/docs/lab1_v1.4-was-automation-tgf.md

   - **Usage metering certificate**: The certificate that contains the public key.
 This key allows an application server that is registering with WebSphere Automation to do an SSL handshake with the metering service.

 In this section, you will get these configuration parameters.
-Let’s start it\!
+Let’s start it!

 1. Return to the desktop and open a new **terminal** window.